Manage a Remote Team Effectively

 If you’re part of a remote team, you can sometimes miss out on the social events that occur in a traditional brick and mortar workplace.
 Can you find a way to replicate this experience from afar- such as hosting a video chat birthday party or sending holiday cookies to each employee?
 Let them know they are appreciated even if they aren’t in the same physical space as you are.
 These small gestures will go a long way.

 Plan Team Building Events

-For remote workers, there may be less opportunity for all team member to congregate in one place.
+For remote workers, there may be fewer opportunities for all team members to congregate in one place.
 However, there are a lot of virtual team building activities that you can do online that will bring the team together.
 We’ve compiled a fun list of virtual team building event.
 Schedule them monthly to increase engagement and camaraderie.